 Rikki sadly found himself in our care due his owner's long work hours.

 He initially came into the rescue as a sociable and friendly dog, however after a few days in the kennels we started to notice a difference in his behaviour.
-It was clear to see that the stressful kennel environment was impacting on him and he started to guard his food and run after the staff barking as we closed the kennel door.
+It was clear to see that he was struggling to cope in the stressful kennel environment and started to guard his food and run after the staff barking as we closed the kennel door.

 After contacting his original owner for further information we learnt that we were not fully informed of Rikki's behaviour, and he did in fact have a history of guarding food etc and becoming stressed when people leave doors.